CZ-NIC/knot-resolver/doc/upgrading-to-6.rst

 Upgrading to version 6.x
 ************************

-New version 6.x of Knot Resolver brings many major and minor changes.
+The new version 6.x of Knot Resolver brings many major and minor changes.
-The most significant change is the introduction of a new process called ``knot-resolver-manager`` which represents a new way of interaction with Knot Resolver.
+The most significant one is the introduction of a new process called ``knot-resolver-manager``, which represents a new way of interaction with Knot Resolver:

-* easier process management that hides complexities of running multiple instances of ``kresd`` process (``kresd@1``, ``kresd@2``, ...)
+* easier process management that hides complexities of running multiple instances of the ``kresd`` process (``kresd@1``, ``kresd@2``, ...)
-* new :ref:`declarative configuration <config-overview>` in YAML language that can be validated before running
+* new :ref:`declarative configuration <config-overview>` in YAML that can be validated before running
 * :ref:`manager-api` to change configuration on the fly without downtime
 * new :ref:`manager-client` to help with configuration validation and more

-Since version 6, Knot Resolver uses the new systemd integration ``knot-resolver.service`` instead of ``kresd@.service``.
+Starting with version 6, Knot Resolver uses the new systemd integration ``knot-resolver.service`` instead of ``kresd@.service``.
-So you can control the resolver using this systemd service.
+You can now control the resolver using this systemd service:

 .. code-block:: bash

       $ systemctl start knot-resolver # you can also use: stop, restart, reload or enable/disable

 There is no need for managing multiple instances of ``kresd@.service`` like before version 6.
-However, ``kresd`` processes still run in the background as separate workers and are managed by new process ``knot-resolver-manager``.
+However, ``kresd`` processes still run in the background as separate workers and are managed by the new ``knot-resolver-manager`` process.

 The number of ``kresd`` workers can be configured directly in the new declarative configuration file.
-Knot Resolver's new configuration is by default located in ``/etc/knot-resolver/config.yaml``.
+Knot Resolver's new configuration is located in ``/etc/knot-resolver/config.yaml`` by default.

 .. code-block:: yaml